curlie-may/analytics_accelerator/README.md

 <img width="350" height="200" alt="image" src="images/Global_refund_rates_per_product.JPG" />
 </p>

-- The largest percentage of refunded products were laptops, both the Macbook Air and ThinkPad having almost identical refurn rates.
+- Laptops accounted for the highest percentage of refunds, with the Macbook Air and ThinkPad showing  almost identical refurn rates.
-- This suggests a deeper dive may be needed into this product category.
+- This suggests the need for a deeper investigation into the laptop category.
-- Potential areas of investigation are whether the returns were due to customer dissatisfaction related to  performance or due to defects.
+- Key questions to explore:  were returns driven by performance dissatisfaction or by product defects?
-- Returns due to performance suggests we may want to provide alternative laptop models.
+- If performance-related, offering alternative laptop models may reduce refund rates.
-- Returns due to defects suggests that production may want to improve their quality checks before shipment.
+- If defect-related, production may want to strengthen their quality control checks prior to shipment.

 ### 3. How is the new loyalty program performing against average order value (AOV)?
 Should we keep using the program?
 The plot below shows the AOV aggregated into loyalty and non-loyalty customers.